SvenLuo/learngit/readme.txt

 Git is a version control system.
-Git is free software.
+Git is free software and powerful.
-Git is great!
+11